MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/conceptual-gitops-flux2-ci-cd.md

 Suppose Alice wants to make an application change that alters the Docker image used in the application deployment template.

-1. Alice changes the deployment template, pushes it to a remote branch on the application repository, and opens a pull request for review.
+1. Alice changes the deployment template, pushes it to a remote branch called "alice" in the Application Repo, and opens a pull request for review against "main" branch.
 2. Alice asks her team to review the change.
     * The PR pipeline runs validation.
-    * After a successful pipeline run, the team signs off and the change is merged.
+    * After a successful PR pipeline run and team approval, the change is merged.
-3. The CI pipeline validates Alice's change and successfully completes.
+3. The CI pipeline then kicks off and validates Alice's change and successfully completes.
     * The change is safe to deploy to the cluster, and the artifacts are saved to the CI pipeline run.
-4. Alice's change merges and triggers the CD pipeline.
+4. The successful CI pipeline run triggers the CD pipeline.
     * The CD pipeline picks up the artifacts stored by Alice's CI pipeline run.
     * The CD pipeline substitutes the templates with environment-specific values and stages any changes against the existing cluster state in the GitOps repository.
-    * The CD pipeline creates a pull request to the GitOps repository with the desired changes to the cluster state.
+    * The CD pipeline creates a pull request against the production branch of the GitOps Repo with the desired changes to the cluster state.
 5. Alice's team reviews and approves her pull request.
     * The change is merged into the target branch corresponding to the environment.
 6. Within minutes, Flux notices a change in the GitOps repository and pulls Alice's change.